-Rules All rules are reviewed with staff and

-pupils every September and displayed

-in each class.

-Rewards Praise/stickers

-Positive notes home verbally and

-through Tapestry, email or Teams

-Variety of class rewards including cotton

-reels, golden time or class dojos

-Consequences Warning and discussion

-Loss of breaktime or golden time in

-All losses can be earnt back and 5 minute increments

-actions for this will be discussed on an individual basis.
-3. Loss of 15 minutes or more in a day

-reported to the headteacher
+Rules All rules are reviewed with staff and pupils every September and displayed in each class.
+Rewards Praise/stickers Positive notes home verbally and through Tapestry, email or Teams Variety of class rewards Consequences All losses can be earnt back and actions for this will be discussed on an individual basis.
+Warning and discussion Loss of breaktime or golden time in 5 minute increments Loss of 15 minutes or more in a day reported to the headteacher Parents contacted

-Parents contacted

-Children who need to miss any of their breaktime will accompany their class outside, but not take part in play.
+Children who need to miss any of their breaktime will accompany their class outside, but not take part in play unless they are required to complete missed learning.